andimiller/opentelemetry-shutdown-bug/README.md

-# opentracing-shutdown-bug
+# opentelemetry-shutdown-bug

-This codebase illustrates my shutdown issue with the opentracing grpc exporter.
+This codebase illustrates my shutdown issue with the opentelemetry grpc exporter.

 You can import this into IntelliJ with the scala plugin, or run it on the command line with `sbt run`